gitReiko/snowballing_kingdoms_mod/README.md

 I didn't want to offend anyone with certain banners.
 In fact, I don't know anything about most banners.
 Just used a collection of banners for certain cultures.
 Hopefully didn't create toxic content.
 The intent was the opposite.

-## Update 1.0.5
+## Update 1.0.6

-- 3 Baltic banners removed from EoE 1100
-- 5 Ilkhanid banners
-- Italian banners rework
-- 20 Italian - Genoa banners
-- 21 Italian - Papal banners
-- 1 Italian - Pisa banners
-- 20 Italian - Venice banners
-- 22 Latin banners
-- 1 Sicilian banner
+- removed 1 Dregovian banner

 ## Current banners (total 1051)